yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-back.md

 - `reports` directory contains the generated *Schema Analysis Report*.
 - `schema` directory contains the source database schema translated to PostgreSQL.
 The schema is partitioned into smaller files by the schema object type such as tables, views, and so on.
-- `data` directory contains CSV (Comma Separated Values) files that are passed to the COPY command on the target database.
+- `data` directory contains CSV (Comma Separated Values) files that are passed to the COPY command on the target YugabyteDB database.
 - `metainfo` and `temp` directories are used by yb-voyager for internal bookkeeping.
 - `logs` directory contains the log files for each command.